pypa/setuptools/docs/userguide/distribution.rst

 =================================

 Setuptools can work well with most versioning schemes.
-Over the years, setuptools has tried to closely follow the :pep`PEP 440` scheme, but it also supports legacy versions.
+Over the years, setuptools has tried to closely follow the :pep:`440` scheme, but it also supports legacy versions.
 There are, however, a few special things to watch out for, in order to ensure that setuptools and other tools can always tell what version of your package is newer than another